atiilla/geospy/README.md

   - Coordinates (latitude/longitude)
   - Detailed explanation of the reasoning

-## Disclaimer
+## Disclaimer:

-This tool is for experimental use only.
-The author is not responsible for the consequences of using this application.
+GeoSpy is intended for educational and research purposes only.
+While it uses AI models to estimate the location of where an image was taken, its predictions are not guaranteed to be accurate.
+Do not use this tool for surveillance, stalking, law enforcement, or any activity that may infringe on personal privacy, violate laws, or cause harm.

+The author(s) and contributors are not responsible for any damages, legal issues, or consequences resulting from the use or misuse of this software.
+Use at your own risk and discretion.

+Always comply with local, national, and international laws and regulations when using AI-based tools.

 ## Contributing